 What is acute kidney injury? — Acute kidney injury is when the kidneys suddenly stop working.
 Normally, the kidneys filter the blood and remove waste and excess salt and water (figure 1).
 The word “acute” means sudden.

-Another term for acute kidney injury is “acute kidney failure.”
+Another term for acute kidney failure is “acute kidney injury.”

 What causes acute kidney injury? — Acute kidney injury can have different causes.
 It can happen when: